All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 Yes.

-And you think time gets tough though.
+And you think time gets tough, though.

-What's the Harry Reed point?
+What's the Harry Reid point?

-The Harry Reid point is he came out over the weekend and he said that he hoped that the Republicans had learned their lesson, especially the Republicans in the House, on following what the Tea Partyers were attempting to push, uh following the direction that the Tea Partyers were attempting to push them in.
+The Harry Reid point is he came out over the weekend and he said that he hoped that the Republicans had learned their lesson, especially the Republicans in the House, on following what the Tea Partiers were attempting to push, following the direction that the Tea Partyers were attempting to push them in.

 He won't succeed.